 Pour in the beef broth and whisk, scraping all the caramelized beef drippings from the bottom of the pan.
 Increase the heat to high and cook the sauce, whisking often, for 10 minutes or until it reduces and thickens slightly.

 Adjust the seasoning, strain, and serve alongside the prime rib in a gravy boat or pourable bowl.

 - If your prime rib is larger or smaller than what's suggested in the recipe, simply adjust a couple of the ingredients: use 1/2 teaspoon each of salt and butter per rib of beef.

 - No roasting rack is needed, as the rib bones form a natural rack and will keep the prime rib off the bottom of the pan.

 - Cutting into the meat too early will cause a significant loss of juice.
 Plan ahead so you give the prime rib a good 30 minutes to rest.

 - Keep in mind that au jus is not a gravy, so don't expect a thick, heavy sauce.

 Internal Temperature Guide

-Depending on how done you like your prime rib, below is a guide for internal temperatures.
+Depending on how done you like your prime rib, refer to this guide for internal temperatures.
 Remember, these are the temperatures to remove the beef and not the final temperature.
 The roast will continue to cook after it's removed, this is called sitting time.

-• Rare meat: Remove the roast when the internal temperature reaches 110 F. (Final temp will be about 120 F)
+- Rare Meat: Remove the roast when the internal temperature reaches 110 F. The final temperature will be about 120 F.

-• Medium-rare meat: Remove the roast when the internal temperature reaches 120 F. (Final temp will be about 130 F)
+- Medium-Rare Meat: Remove the roast when the internal temperature reaches 120 F. The final temperature will be about 130 F.

-• Medium meat: Remove the roast when the internal temperature reaches 130 F. (Final temp will be about 140 F)
+- Medium Meat: Remove the roast when the internal temperature reaches 130 F. The final temperature will be about 140 F.